Moving to Kyrenia, Cyprus

 If you have not spent a lot of time in Kyrenia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kyrenia, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Kyrenia for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, if you're unsure about your long-term plans or if your job requires you to move frequently, renting might be a better option.
 Renting offers more flexibility as you can move without the hassle of selling a property.
 It also allows you to avoid the responsibilities and costs that come with home ownership, such as maintenance and property taxes.
 Financially, buying a home requires a significant upfront cost, including a down payment and closing costs.
 However, it could be more cost-effective in the long run if property values increase.
 Renting, while typically cheaper in the short term, does not offer the same potential for financial return.
 It's also important to consider the real estate market in Kyrenia.
 If it's a seller's market with high property values and low inventory, it might be more difficult to find a reasonably priced home to buy.
 Conversely, if it's a buyer's market, you might be able to find a good deal on a home.
 In conclusion, the decision to buy or rent a home in Kyrenia, Cyprus, should be based on your personal and financial circumstances, as well as the current state of the real estate market.
-It's recommended to consult with a real estate professional or financial advisor to help make the best decision for your situation," explained one expat living in Kyrenia, Cyprus.
+It's recommended to consult with a real estate professional or financial advisor to help make the best decision for your situation," replied a member in Kyrenia.

 What cultural faux pas should I try to avoid making in Kyrenia?